 How water lock turns on

 At this time, the Fitbit Charge 5, Inspire 2, Ace 3, and Fitbit Luxe have a manual option to turn their water lock on.
-However, your Fitbit automatically turns on water lock when you start a swim in the Exercise app.
+However, your Fitbit automatically turns on the water lock when you start a swim in the Exercise app.